|Notes||Toffee, Grape, Pear|

 |Farm||Finca Yulzan, San Antonio Huista, Huehuetenango, Guatemala|

-As part of our Guatemala Extracted! project, we are delighted bring you this wonderful washed coffee from Huehuetenango sourced through Guatemalan specialist importers Primavera.
+We are delighted bring you this wonderful washed coffee from Huehuetenango sourced through Guatemalan specialist importers Primavera.

 Pedro Ramirez inherited the land on which Finca Yulzan now stands in 1989.
 He started with a small plot which over the years has grown into the 2.8 hectare farm that he has today.
 The farm is the main source of income for Pedro and his family.
 This has historically been very challenging with the cost of farm materials being very high, and the value of coffee generally very low.